 My personal favorite, the shark sitting in the family swimming pool.

-I would love throw out the challenge for any readers to find a better one and post it in the comments.
+I would love to throw out the challenge for any readers to find a better one and post it in the comments.

 While not for everyone, this is a really great museum if you are into trains or miniatures.
-Let me know your thoughts in the comments and if you love trains make sure to check out Orange Empire as well.
+Let me know your thoughts in the comments, and if you love trains, make sure to check out Orange Empire as well.